 “T-that’s wrong, isn’t it?” the skinny elf murmured to herself, looking utterly distraught.
 “It’s wrong to touch the Herald.”

-Kate wasn’t sure which was more unbelievable: the fact that she’d woken up, whole and unharmed after dealing with the breach, or the fact that Coll was publicly displaying affection.
-Coll squeezed Kate fiercely, making Kate’s ribs hurt for a moment.
-With a great sniff, Coll drew back, tears in her eyes.
+Coll ignored that.
+She squeezed Kate fiercely, making Kate’s ribs hurt for a moment.
+Then, with a great sniff, Coll drew back, tears in her eyes.

 Coll responded by punching Kate in the shoulder - hard.